 High-energy breeds (like Border Collies or Siamese cats) need more mental exercise than others.

-How to Cure Pet Boredom (And Avoid Misbehavior)
+How to Prevent Misbehavior and Treat Pet Boredom

 If you’ve identified boredom as the root cause, here are powerful ways to enrich your pet’s life and eliminate destructive tendencies.